K-12 Initiatives

 Goals:

-4. Increase the percentage of Utahns who believe it is important for girls in k-12 to have strong math skills for their future career and life.
-[Data Forthcoming]
+1. It is important for girls in K-12 to have strong math skills for their future career and life.
+[Increase agreement by 5% by 2026 and 10% by 2030]

-7. Increase the percentage of Utahns that believe it is concerning that the Nation's Report Card math scores for 4th and 8th grade are lower for girls than for boys.
-[Data Forthcoming]
+4. It is concerning that The Nation’s Report Card math scores for 4th and 8th grade in Utah are lower for girls than they are for boys.
+[Increase agreement by 5% by 2026 and 10% by 2030]

 Partners